Type of Diabetes

 Once known as juvenile diabetes or insulin-dependent diabetes, is a lifetime condition in which the pancreas produces little or no insulin, a hormone needed to allow sugar (glucose) to enter cells to produce energy.

 Why is Insulin Important?

 Insulin is a hormone that is needed to convert sugar, starches and other food into energy needed for daily life.
 Only 5 to 10% of people with diabetes have type 1.
-With the help of insulin therapy and educations, even young children with type 1 diabetes can learn to manage their condition and live long, healthy, happy lives.
+With the help of insulin therapy and educations, even young children with type 1 diabetes can learn to manage their condition and live long, healthy, and happy lives.
 [American Diabetes Association]

 Some symptoms of type 1 diabetes may include: